redpanda-data/connect/website/docs/components/inputs/kafka_franz.md

 ### `multi_header`

-Put all headers into a JSON array, so that duplicate headers can be read
+Put all headers into JSON arrays with the suffix _multi, so that duplicate headers can be read

 Type: `bool`